+Leadership and management are outstanding.
+The management team have high aspirations for quality through ongoing improvement and a strong commitment to equality and diversity.
 Rigorous recruitment and vetting procedures are in place to ensure the suitability of staff.
-The ongoing suitability of staff is a regular feature of staff appraisals.
-Staff have a very clear knowledge and understanding of safeguarding procedures, where regular training is provided, as a result children's welfare is very well protected.
-A high ratio of qualified staff are well deployed to ensure that children are supervised at all times and are made to feel secure and welcome.
-All records, policies and procedures that support the nursery in promoting positive outcomes for children are robustly maintained.
-Thorough risk assessments and daily checks are conducted and accurately recorded, ensuring children's safety at all times.
+The on-going suitability of staff is a regular feature of staff appraisals.
+Staff have a very clear knowledge and understanding of safeguarding procedures, regular training is provided, and as a result children's welfare is extremely well protected.
+There is a high ratio of qualified staff, with many staff holding higher level qualifications.
+The training and development of staff is a particular strength of the setting.
+Staff are extremely well deployed to ensure that children are well supervised at all times and are made to feel secure and welcome.
+All records, policies and procedures that support the nursery in promoting positive outcomes for children are robustly maintained and regularly reviewed.
+Thorough risk assessments and daily checks ensure children's safety at all times.
+Children are encouraged to develop and understand their own safety through discussion, and older children undertake their own risk assessments.
 Regular fire evacuations are carried out ensuring children's safety.